kevinsawade/start-science-here/docs/source/python_tutorial/python_tutorial.rst

 **properties: unordered, iterable, mutable, can contain multiple data types**

 Sets are like dictionaries with just keys.
 They also use the curly braces in their definition.
-That's why you can't create an empty set with ``{}``, which would return an emtpy dict.
+That's why you can't create an empty set with ``{}``, which would return an empty dict.

 .. code-block:: python